 My God Is a Sugar Daddy

-Dena Dahl of Harvest Haven reviews Jesse Duplantis’ book, Heaven: Close Encounters of the God Kind.
+Dena Dahl, formerly of Harvest Haven reviews Jesse Duplantis’ book, Heaven: Close Encounters of the God Kind.
 And what a pack of lies that is!
 But they are lies people love to hear about God, so they stand in line to pay for deception from a man who is simply “jess duplicitous.”

 Dena Dahl writes:

 A customer lent me Heaven: Close Encounters of the God Kind by Jesse Duplantis.
 Jesse Duplantis is a prosperity preacher from Louisiana.

 This book entails several incidents that Jesse claims happened to him, supposedly from God.
 It culminates in a trip to Heaven to see God.